 Add the chicken stock, bay leaf, thyme, and salt to the pot.
 Increase heat to bring to a simmer, then add the zucchini, green beans, tomatoes, white beans, and pasta.

 Heat to a simmer again and lower the heat to maintain a steady simmer.
 Cook for 10 minutes until the vegetables and the pasta are cooked through.
+Remove the bay leaf.

 Garnish with thinly sliced fresh basil and grated Parmesan cheese to serve.